-The overall quality of life for people with visual impairments can be improved by extending this system and adding the extra functionality for all buildings at any campus location.
+This project is focused on a Windows Mobile Application that will work as a navigation system to help the visually impaired maneuver within buildings.
+It addresses one main problem identified as a Millennium Goal – universal education.
+Living life with a physical disability has its own struggles in and of itself.
+But with this application, there is the potential to give so many people another chance at their dreams.
+With Digital Eyes, a person with visual impairments could have the confidence to take their education to the next level.
+It could even be the deciding factor for some to attend college, giving them a sense of independence.
+The overall quality of life for people with visual impairments can be improved greatly by extending this system and adding the extra functionality for all buildings at any campus location

 I think this connection is not very strong.
 Please try to think a bit more and extend